Campervans Australia - Campervan Hire Australia, RV Motorhome Rentals

 Most roads within Litchfield National Park are sealed and suitable for campervans to travel on them.
 As with driving anywhere in the outback, it is important to drive carefully at night and always keep an eye out for wildlife.

-In the other extreme, when it is flooding in Litchfield, do not attempt to cross flooded bridges or causeways unless absolutely sure of the depth and any road damage.
+In the other extreme, when it is flooding in Litchfield, do not attempt to cross flooded bridges or causeways.
 Most flash floods recede in 24 hours so it is best to wait it out.
+Even a shallow torrent can be strong enough to push a vehicle off the road, and it is better to remain safe.

 Places to Stay